vodkaslime/wildcard/README.md

 A simple golang customizable [wildcard](https://en.wikipedia.org/wiki/Wildcard_character) matcher.
 Golang has pretty well built regex functionalities, but it does not have basic wildcard matcher that works as nicely.
 Therefore this package serves the need to check whether a string matches a pattern in the rule of wildcard.

-To keep simplicity, the matcher support only two rules:
+To keep simplicity, the matcher supports only two rules:
 - `"?"` for a single char.
 - `"*"` for any number (including zero) of chars.

 Charset like `"[A-Za-z]"` or SQL style wild cards like `%` are not supported.

-## Usage
+## usage

 To import the package, `go get` the module.